bimtypecode/.github/profile/README.md

 BIMTypeCode has been prepared by the BIM grassroots in [BIM7AA](http://bim7aa.dk) in collaboration with our Danish engineering network and [BIM Stockholm](http://bimstockholm.se).

-The codes can be found here, or on the [BIMTypeCode](https://bimtypecode.github.io/da/index.html) website.
+The codes can be [found here in our GitHub-repo](https://github.com/bimtypecode/bimtypecode), or on the [BIMTypeCode](https://bimtypecode.github.io/da/index.html) website.